Alaska: Making an impact

 by Guest Author on March 17, 2014 in share

 Our Savior did not stay where it was comfortable.
 He did not stay where it was safe.
 Rather He left the throne of Heaven to meet us here and come into our mess.
 So, we too must follow the example of our Beloved and go to Him "outside the camp."
 Don't assume this means you must move to another country and culture in order to live this out.
 It may be for many of you.
 But at the core, Jesus is calling us to leave our normalcy, our Christian circles, and our storehouses of self-preservation and go to those who are waiting outside the gate.
-We do not wait for them to... [continue]
+We do not wait for them to come to us, rather we run to them!
+We do not wait for an "opportunity... [continue]

 Doctrine and Dialogue